mvcss/library/README.md

 Choose the JS components you want from `/components` to include in your [MVCSS](http://mvcss.github.io/) project.

+## Helpers

+Choose the Sass extends, functions, mixins, and general helpers from `/helpers` to include in your [MVCSS](http://mvcss.github.io/) project.

 ## Documentation

 The documentation, for modules/components that require more full documentation, is included in `/docs`.